wesselb/stheno/README.md

 ### Finite-Dimensional Distributions, Inference, and Sampling

-Simply call a GP to construct its finite-dimensional distribution:
+Simply call a GP to construct the corresponding finite-dimensional distribution:

 ```python
 >>> type(f(x))